Total Ankle Replacement

 Case presentation:

-71 year old male with bilateral end stage ankle arthritis.
-Patient had a long-standing history of ankle sprains, ultimately leading to progressive deterioration of the ankle joints.
+A 71-year-old male with bilateral end-stage ankle arthritis.
+The patient had a long-standing history of ankle sprains, ultimately leading to progressive deterioration of the ankle joints.
 He elected to undergo surgical intervention and was successfully treated with total ankle replacement of both ankles.
 The procedures were performed 6 months apart.

 Testimonial:

-Over the last 20 years I’ve had advancing arthritis, a worsening lack of cartilage in both ankles, causing escalating pain and have tried a number of exercise & drug therapies including cortisone, various pain medications and an experimental drug that was just over $3,000 (not kidding) at a well-known US pharmacy chain.
+Over the last 20 years I’ve had advancing arthritis, a worsening lack of cartilage in both ankles, causing escalating pain and have tried many exercise & drug therapies including cortisone, various pain medications, and an experimental drug that was just over $3,000 (not kidding) at a well-known US pharmacy chain.
 I have a friend who is a pharmacist at Wal-Mart and she, going to the wall, got it down to $1100.
 Dr. DiNucci gave me a website for a Canadian pharmacy that got it for just under $500.
 The drug didn’t work.

-Finally we arrived at replacement.
-Early November 2014 and in May 2015, I had them replaced.
+Finally, we arrived at a replacement.
+In early November 2014 and in May 2015, I had them replaced.
 The November ankle has rolled the clock back 25 years and the May one is rehabbing in that direction.

 If you have interest for you or someone else, their North Scottsdale office is at 480-342-9999 (Arizonafoot.com).